GuiNog29/BanPal/README.md

 And i'm using for study and pratice

 Instalação
-Tendo docker instalado no seu PC
-Na raiz do projeto execute os seguintes comandos
+Tendo docker instalado no seu PC, na raiz do projeto execute o seguinte comando

 npm run up:dev